CSC-312/cogno/chainlit.md

-# Cogno - University of the Western Cape Assistant

 Cogno is a helpful chatbot designed specifically for students, staff, and visitors of the University of the Western Cape (UWC) in South Africa.

 ## What does Cogno do?